guillim/guillim.github.io/_posts/2019-06-11-docker-compose-intro.markdown

 #### if you have Volumes

-Let's say you have decided to inculde the volume option, like so (probably to cache your node_module folder, avoiding to re-download it every time):
+Let's say you have decided to inculde the volume option, like so (probably to cache your node_modules folder):
 ```yaml
 version: '3'